tlp1kor/cmake-make-bazel-training-basic/readme.md

-To Do: Compile a single .c file
+To Do: Compile a single .c file using Makefile

 Run the following command:
->  gcc -o hello main.c
+>  make

 To Test binary: